giuxtaposition/bookworm/README.md

 - Chakra UI for styling the ui
 - Apollo Client to communicate with the backend
 - React Router for routing

+## Contributing

+Feel like contributing?
+That's awesome!
+We have a [contributing guide](./CONTRIBUTING.md) to help guide you.

 ## Backend